 Every Domestic International Sales Corporation (DISC) doing business in this State shall be subject to income tax in this State.
 A DISC shall be considered to be doing business in this State if the business activities of the DISC are principally conducted, managed or directed in or from this State.
 If a DISC transacts substantial business with a supplier, other than its parent company, whose business activities are primarily conducted, managed or directed in or from this State, the DISC shall be considered to be doing business in this State.
-The entire business of a DISC doing business in this State shall be deemed to have been transacted or conducted within this State if such DISC is not subject to a tax measured by net income in another state or would not be subject to a tax measured by net income in any other state if such other state had a tax measured by net income.
-That a DISC is incorporated in another state shall not of itself show that it is subject to a tax measured by net income in such other state.
+The entire business of a DISC doing business in this State shall be deemed to have been transacted or conducted within this State if such DISC is not subject to a tax measured by net income in another state or would not be subject to a tax measured by net income in another state shall not of itself show that it is subject to a tax measured by net income in such other state.